Ilmer

-Ilmer is a village in Buckinghamshire at the foot of the Chiltern Hills about 3 mi northwest of Princes Risborough, near the boundary with Oxfordshire.
-It is in the civil parish of Longwick-cum-Ilmer.
+Ilmer is a village in the civil parish of Longwick-cum-Ilmer, in Buckinghamshire, England.
+It is at the foot of the Chiltern Hills about 3 mi northwest of Princes Risborough, near the boundary with Oxfordshire.

-Toponym
+Ilmer was an ancient parish.
+In 1934 it was abolished and the area became part of the new civil parish of Longwick-cum-Ilmer.
+At the 1931 census (the last before the abolition of the parish), Ilmer had a population of 40.

+Toponymy

 The village toponym is derived from the Old English for 'Ylla's boundary', referring to the ancient boundary with Oxfordshire.
 The Domesday Book of 1086 records the village as Imere.

 Parish church

 The nave of the Church of England parish church of Saint Peter dates from the 12th century.
 In the 14th century the chancel was rebuilt and a south transept was added to the nave.
 In the 16th century the timber-framed and weatherboarded bellcote was added to the west end of the building.
 In 1662 the south transept was demolished.
 The building was restored in 1859–60 under the direction of the Oxford Diocesan architect, G.E.
 Street.

 The bellcote has three bells, all of them cast by bellfounders from Reading, Berkshire.
 The tenor was cast in about 1500, probably by William Hasylwood.
 William Knight cast the second bell in 1568 and Henry Knight cast the treble in 1618.

 St Peter's is a Grade II* listed building.